lhy-dev/JDBCConnection/README.md

 data, but the API you can apply to your project.
 And the lib depends on my project:myJRE ,you can find the include file from

-myJRE/include and the lib from the path myJRE/lib/arm/client/.
+myJRE/include and the lib from the path myJRE/lib/arm/client/. and the project can be open by eclipse IDE.